Wells Fargo’s new CEO: ‘We will get it done’

 While Wells Fargo is undergoing a tremendous amount of change, Scharf is quick to point out that it was his admiration for the company that led him to join as CEO, and he still sees the outstanding potential that lies ahead.

-On March 5, the company also announced plans to provide access to a suite of credit products to Deferred Action for Childhood Arrivals (DACA) recipients, beginning this year and continuing into 2021.
+Earlier this year, the company also announced plans to provide access to a suite of credit products to Deferred Action for Childhood Arrivals (DACA) recipients, beginning this year and continuing into 2021.
 The efforts includes access to education loans, personal lines and loans, credit cards, auto loans, and small business credit.
 In addition, Wells Fargo will make mortgage and home equity loans to certain eligible DACA customers except where prohibited by specific investors.
 This expanded credit access was informed by ongoing engagement with the Mexican American Legal Defense and Education Fund (MALDEF), which helped give the bank valuable insight into the needs of young DACA individuals.

 “I firmly believe we have a great future in front of us,” Scharf said.
 “We have a group of businesses that are the envy of the industry.
 We have great market positions in an industry that will continue to grow as we enable our customers to succeed financially.
 We can and will do the work necessary to create the right environment inside the company to allow us to grow successfully.
 We know we have some challenges in front of us.
 I feel very confident that we know what we have to do, and we will get it done.”